Making products with microbes

 Earlier, we introduced some really special bacteria, Actinobacteria, which are used to produce many of the modern antibiotics we use in medicine.
 These are unusual bacteria in that they can grow in filaments and forms spores like fungi.

-Figure 1: The bacterium that produces clavulanic acid is called Streptomyces clavuligerus, which forms complex colonies on an agar plates (inset) and long filaments when grown in the fermentor (courtesy of Dr. Anna Birke & Dr. Lis Algora-Gallardo, University of Strathclyde).
+Figure 1: The bacterium that produces clavulanic acid is called Streptomyces clavuligerus, which forms complex colonies on an agar plate (inset) and long filaments when grown in the fermentor (courtesy of Dr. Anna Birke & Dr. Lis Algora-Gallardo, University of Strathclyde).

 One antibiotic still being manufactured in the UK in 2019 is called clavulanic acid, which is a type of beta-lactam antibiotic.
 Clavulanic acid is used in combination with other beta-lactam antibiotics to inhibit enzymes that break them down (it is a beta-lactamase inhibitor).

-Figure 2: The chemical structure of clavulanic acid by Reyme Herman
+Figure 2: The chemical structure of clavulanic acid by Reyme Herman.

 This is made in large fermentors at a GlaxoSmithKline site in Irvine, Scotland (not far from Glasgow) to add to their antibiotic formulations.
 We say that these chemicals are made by fermentation, but this is now the engineers using this term to encompass all growth of microbes at large scale.
 The process to make the antibiotic is not the same as that used by the yeast to make ethanol.
 In fact the cells are grown with glucose and oxygen in the fermentor so that they can generate lots of ATP to grow and synthesize the complex clavulanic acid molecule, as a secondary metabolite.
 Antibiotics are normally only made when the cells are starving, as it is thought the main reason they produce them is to kill surrounding microbial cells to release food and resources, so the microbiologists need to recreate a transition to starvation in the fermentor to coax them to produce their valuable products.

 Figure 3: A production fermentor for clavulanic acid used by GSK in Irvine, Scotland.
-A) View of the top of the vessel with sits over 3 stories of the building, B) A view inside the 120,000 L fermentor showing the long stirrer (impeller) that turns to keep the bacteria well mixed.
+A) View of the top of the vessel which sits over 3 stories of the building, B) A view inside the 120,000 L fermentor showing the long stirrer (impeller) that turns to keep the bacteria well mixed.
 For scale note the human figure in safety harness checking the bottom of the impeller and C) The side of the fermentor on the first floor showing the cooling loops that keep the temperature inside just right for the bacteria (courtesy of Julian Harber, GSK Irvine).

 Making more complex products